mnielsen/cognitivemedium/appendix_drs.md

 ---
 layout: post
-title:  "Appendix on the diminishing returns to science
+title:  "Appendix on the diminishing returns to science"
 date:   2018-11-14
 permalink: /diminishing-returns
 ---